abstractguy/TSO_project/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Fabstractguy%2FTSO_project&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com) [![License: BSD 2-clause](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-## An "Intelligent" robotic arm using a camera for pick and place.
+## An "intelligent" robotic arm using a camera for pick and place.
-The uARM (the name of the robotic arm used in this project) initializes to a position in the middle of its servomotor angle range, then picks up a single selected class of common objects labeled from the COCO dataset (80 classes) and a bunch of goodies (see software/jetson/fastmot/), using feedback from a camera.
-It then places and drops the object to a predefined location.
+A preconfigured development computer (auto-install scripts and documentation included) connects by SSH to a preconfigured Nvidia Jetson Nano with an Arducam cammera array shield tiling up to 4 cameras.
+Only one is attached by a 1 meter MIPI ribbon with a repeater extension to the tip of the uArm.
+The USB-controlled Jetson becomes the central controlling unit in this topology.
+The Jetson flashes the firmware on the ESP32 microcontroller (soldered on the Altium-designed Printed Circuit Board) through another USB port.
+This firmware (without going into the details or extras just yet) listens to the UART for GCODE which it the executes and effects using 3 Pulse Width Modulation outputs to 3 proprietary servomotors (the only uArm part which has not been (re)defined in this project).
+4 analog inputs provide angle feedback to the firmware.
+The valve is strapped to VCC and the pump is driven with a GPIO by flipping the logical levels.
+The uARM (the name of the robotic arm used in this project) initializes to a position in the middle of its servomotor angle range.
+It can be controlled using GCODE from the UART to pick up objects using absolute, relative or polar coordinates (polar coordinates simplify the X and Y axis PIDs and are normalized to grads to represent the whole uArm range by all axes scaled by a +/- 100 range).
+It can then pick up a single selected class of common objects labeled from the COCO dataset (80 classes) and a bunch of goodies (see software/jetson/fastmot/), using neural network detection feedback from a camera.
+It then places and drops the object to a predefined location and loops...
-Still a work in progress.
-Mid development phase.

 ## Documentation
 Still a work in progress.
 Early development phase.